 KITCHEN USE: We allow private caterers to deliver and serve food at our facility.
 Or, you can bring meals or refreshments in for your group.
 When your event ends, you (or your caterer) are responsible for clearing the rooms of all food, beverages and garbage.
 Janitorial supplies are provided.
 For rentals that include kitchen privileges, a portion of the shared refrigerator and freezer space may be available, but you would be well advised to bring cold items in coolers as the refrigerator is often full.

 FOOD: in other rooms: If ‘take out’ food is consumed in the lounge or any classroom, we ask that you bring the food garbage to the kitchen for disposal.
 Otherwise, if trash pickup does not occur promptly, the next room user may be smelling the remains of your meal.

 HEATING AND AIR CONDITIONING: Emerson Community Hall and the library (opened in 2007) are fully air conditioned.
 In the Religious Education wing (1962 building) offices and some classrooms have window air conditioners.
-Channing Hall and the Sanctuary (1924 building) are cooled only by exhaust fans.
+Channing Hall and the Sanctuary (1924 building) are now also fully air conditioned!
 All heat is operated by timed thermostats and is set by staff for your event.
 Please do not change thermostats.

-SMOKING: Allowed only outside the building.
+SMOKING: Allowed only outside the building on Washington Ave.
 Please use receptacles.